It is commonly understood that merchandising is a concept that applies to all types of retailing except pharmacy.

 The pharmacy has long ceased to be a place for the basic purchase of medicines.
 In this age of healthy living, pharmacies have become filled with new product categories, vitamins and supplements, nutraceuticals and cosmetics, hygiene and care products, and various sports and wellness products.

 The laws, principles and rules of merchandising apply to pharmaceutical retail as much as to other areas and sectors of commerce.
-Pharmacy merchandising aims to attract the customer's attention, interest, and motivation to buy and return.
+Merchandising aims to attract the customer's attention, interest, and motivation to buy and return.

 What tools can be used to attract customers and how can profitability be increased?
 The success of modern pharmacy retailing is built on three pillars: a well-chosen range of quality and reliable products, brands, merchandising and product presentation, atmosphere and service in the pharmacy.